Mobile revolution in the Middle East

 Friday 18 March 2011

-What started as a mobile-mediated youth movement has evolved into and probably even war.
+What started as a mobile-mediated movement has evolved into revolution and probably even war.
 The revolutionary wave hitting the Middle East and North comes as no huge surprise to some scholars who predicted that the power of new media and instant communications would catch out unwary dictators and undemocratic governments everywhere.

-In an article entitled ‘The blog versus big brother: new and old information technology and political repression (1980-2006)', which recently appeared in the International Journal of Human Rights, the authors suggest that new features prominently in the current wave of globalisation which appears to be manifesting in widespread discontent, particularly among tech-savvy youth.
+In an article entitled ‘The blog versus big brother: new and old information technology and political repression (1980-2006)’, which recently appeared in the International Journal of Human Rights, the authors suggest that new features prominently in the current wave of which appears to be manifesting in widespread discontent, particularly among tech-savvy youth.

-The authors, Indra de Soysa, director of globalisation at the Norwegian University of Science and Technology (NTNU) and his colleague Lucia Liste Muoz, suggest that reliable information and free communication are something of a lifeline for fledgling opposition movements.
+The authors, Indra de Soysa, director of globalisation at the Norwegian University of Science and Technology (NTNU) and his colleague Lucia Liste Muoz, suggest that reliable information and free communication are something of a lifeline for fledgling movements.

 The authors note: “Sceptics of globalisation suggest that the new technology will hamstring governments from acting in the interests of ordinary people and for furthering communitarian values, leading to demobilisation of reform movements and empowering powerful capitalistic elites.”